dacostapiece/callhome/README.md

 sudo systemctl daemon-reload
 ```

+<b>What does it each do above?</b>
-1) //enable service after file creation
+1) enable service after file creation
-2) //start service
+2) start service
-3) //check service status
+3) check service status
-4) //stop service
+4) stop service
-5) //disable service
+5) disable service
-6) //when changes are applied to service file, it'll be requested to update is daemon
+6) when changes are applied to service file, it'll be requested to update is daemon

-Note: If VPN is connected by this service and you stop it, it will be same as closing a running program.<br>
+<b>Note:</b> If VPN is connected by this service and you stop it, it will be same as closing a running program.<br>

 <b>AUTOSSH.SERVICE</b><br>
 File autossh.service<br>